 Understanding the latest due diligence regulations and taking actionable steps toward compliance may seem daunting, but getting started earlier rather than later is essential.
 A few steps to keep in mind are:

 - Familiarize yourself with the regulations and how they might affect your supply chain.
-Keep in mind that the top commodities affected are beef, wood, palm oil, soya, coffee, cocoa, and some of their derived products.
+Keep in mind that the top commodities affected are beef/leather, wood, palm oil, soy, coffee, cocoa, rubber, and some of their derived products.

-- Map your supply chain end-to-end (or as far as you’re able to!).
+- Map your supply chain end-to-end (to the farm or plantation level).
 Supply chains are complex and nuanced, so understanding what you have visibility of, and what you don’t, is the perfect start to ensuring the utmost compliance and protection of your business.

 - Conduct a compliance audit of your supply chain against the new regulation requirements.
 Such an audit can be conducted internally.
 But we recommend leaning on a third-party consulting agency or supply chain traceability solution.